-\Represents state GF appropriation in the Budget Act of 2016/17; GF is divisible by resident students only (361,644 FTES)
+Represents state GF appropriation in the Budget Act of 2017/18; GF is divisible by resident students only (364,131 FTES)

-\\Represents CSU Operating Fund, Tuition Fee and other fees revenue amounts (net of tuition fee discounts) submitted in campus August 2016/17 final budgets.
-Revenues are divisible by resident and nonresident students (384,196 FTES).
+Represents CSU Operating Fund, gross tuition and other fees revenue amounts (net of tuition fee discounts) submitted in campus August 2017/18 final budgets.
+Revenues are divisible by resident and nonresident students (388,529 FTES).

-The average CSU 2016/17 academic year, resident, undergraduate student basic tuition fee and other Mandatory fees required to apply to, enroll in, or attend the University is \$6,881 (\$5,472 tuition fee plus \$1,409 average campus-based fees).
-However, the costs paid by individual students will vary depending on campus, program, and whether a student is part-time, full-time, resident, or nonresident.
+The average CSU 2017/18 academic year, resident, undergraduate student basic tuition fee and other mandatory fees required to apply to, enroll in, or attend the university is \$7,216 (\$5,742 tuition fee plus \$1,474 average campus-based fees).
+However, the costs paid by individual students will vary depending on campus, program, and whether a student is part-time, full-time, resident or nonresident.